 Most varieties of Honeysuckle are winter hardy in USDA zones 4 through 10.
 Winter care is pretty minimal in most cases.
 Remove damaged growth as needed, and let the plant go dormant.
 Honeysuckle plants do not generally require any cover or protection from winter weather.

-Have a question about Catmint?
+Have a question about Honeysuckle?
 Fill out the form below and we will try and get back to your question as soon as possible.
 We may even feature your question in this article to help other gardeners!